NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Syracuse Stats and Trends

+- In Syracuse's 10 games this season, it has eight wins against the spread.

-- This season, the Orange won ATS in their only game as an underdog of 11.5 points or more.
+- The Orange covered the spread in their only game when underdogs by 11.5 points or more.

-- Syracuse's games this year have gone over the total in four out of 10 opportunities (40%).
+- Syracuse's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- This season the Orange have 10 turnovers, three fewer than the Wolf Pack have takeaways (13).
+- The Orange have 10 giveaways this season, while the Wolf Pack have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.